 The church at Begelly was erected in the 13th century, initially dedicated to Saint Bugail, which in Celtic means “shepherd” and was probably honoring of a founder or Christ.
 Presumably still in the Middle Ages church was expanded and enlarged.
 In 1886 it was supposed to be in a very bad condition, so it underwent a thorough restoration, during which the roofs were repaired and the damaged door and window portals were reconstructed.

 The church had a long, rectangular nave measuring 11.4 x 4.4 meters and a shorter chancel, 6.1 x 4.4 meters, ended with a straight wall on the eastern side.
 The west side was occupied by a battlemented tower on a quadrilateral plan, 6.2 x 5.7 meters, 21.5 meters high.
 Its interior was divided into three floors, connected by a turret with a staircase with 105 stairs, located in the north-eastern corner.
 From the south, two annexes were added to the church, one originally serving as a porch, and the other a 2.7 x 2.6 meters chapel.
-On the north side, at the height of the chancel and partly nave, a second aisle was added on a rectangular plan, 11.1 meters long and 4.3 meters wide.
+On the north side, at the chancel and partially the nave, an aisle was added on a rectangular plan, 11.1 meters long and 4.3 meters wide.
 It was opened to the nave with one arcade, and to the chancel with two arcades.
-The chancel arch separating the presbytery from the nave had a large height and a pointed end, and to the west of it are two corbels which formerly supported the rood loft.
+The arch separating the chancel from the nave had a large height and a pointed end, and to the west of it there are two corbels, originally supporting the two-story rood screen.
 There are also five consoles on the south wall that previously supported the wooden roof truss.
 Only the space under the tower was covered with a vault.
 It opened onto the nave with a pointed arcade.

 Website coflein.gov.uk, St Mary’s church, Begelly.